Department of Health and Social Care

 In all cases, the course will adhere, as appropriate, to the requirements of the BGU Code of Practice for Work-based Learning.
 Where formal placements occur, they are supported by a placement handbook.

-A learning contract will form part of the portfolio assessments in modules HSC40320, HSC50420 and HSC60320, with the supervision of practice being negotiated with a placement mentor.
-The student will be supported by a ‘systems team approach’ within the placement setting to enhance the learning environment for students, enabling the wider team to participate with the learning experience of the Health and Social Care student.
+A learning contract will form part of the portfolio assessments in modules HSC40322, HSC50422 and HSC60322, with the supervision of practice being negotiated with a placement setting.
+The student will be supported during their placement experience to enhance learning.

 The Health and Social Care sector is a dynamic and constantly changing environment and it will be important for the future workforce to be flexible and responsive.
 There is a requirement for practitioners to have skills to deliver more proactive care that is person-centred, and which meets the needs (and expectations) of children and/or adults.
 This needs to be undertaken in partnership with other services and agencies (statutory and voluntary).
 The critical importance of joined-up health and social care provision is stressed throughout the Programme with a strong emphasis on the development and understanding of each other's role in integrated delivery.
 It offers both a stimulating course of study and an NHS Graduate entry route into a large and growing number of Health and Social Care careers.
 For those wishing to progress onto careers within regulated professions such as Social Work, Nursing or Allied Health Care Professionals such as Occupational Therapists and Physiotherapists, applicants will be made aware of the opportunities for Graduate entry programmes.